The Best Thing You Can Do for a Healthy Mind and Fit Body

 And if you really can’t live without your regular weigh-ins, at least limit them to once per week MAX.
 Anything more than that is just an unhealthy obsession and you’ll have much bigger problems to deal with in the long run.

 PS congrats to Sarah Nicole who guessed 137.8 lbs. on yesterday’s facebook post.
 When I weighed myself for this little guessing game, I was a hair under 138 lbs.
 Good job, Sarah!
-A tub of Nature’s Food Fit Protein is all yours!
+You won the prize!
 PS you’re lucky I couldn’t creep your FB profile otherwise I would’ve posted the most funny and embarrassing photo of you I could find. 🙂

 – Sam aka “Jacked on the Beanstalk”